 After fermentation, the beer must be kegged or bottled and carbonated, either naturally or artificially.

-Forced carbonation is the process of injecting CO2 into a container at high pressure, forcing it to soak into the beer.
+Forced carbonation injects CO2 into a container at high pressure, causing it to soak into the beer.

-Forced carbonation is used by most breweries since it is a much speedier procedure that results in more clarity in bottled beer.
+Most breweries use forced carbonation since it is a much speedier procedure that results in more clarity in bottled beer.

 Krausening is the traditional technique for introducing carbon dioxide during the fermentation process.

-Bottle conditioning, or adding a little amount of sugar and yeast to the bottle at the time of bottling, is another way to get carbonation.
+Bottle conditioning, or adding a little sugar to the bottle during bottling, is another way to get carbonation.

 When a cask-conditioned real ale is first introduced to the cask, sugar, yeast, and hops are added to carbonate the beer.